gim913/Brogue/Readme.md

 Tips
 ====

 Scrolls of Enchantment are unique to Brogue and are indispensable to the success of any character.
 Using one will permanently make a single item more powerful.
 Enchanting a weapon provides a boost to both its damage and accuracy and also lowers its strength requirement.
 Enchanting a suit of armor increases its effectiveness and also lowers its strength requirement.
 Enchanting a ring increases the power of its magical effect.
 Enchanting a staff increases both its effect and its maximum number of charges.
-Enchanting a wand gives it additional disposable charges equal to the minimum that such a wand can be found with.
+Enchanting a wand gives it additional disposable charges.

 If you encounter a monster that you haven't seen before, examine the monster with the mouse or by pressing tab.
 If you find an item you don't recognize, select it from your inventory to inspect it.

 Unlike wands, staves are permanent magical items.
-They have a maximum number of charges and will recharge from zero to maximum over a set period of time -- which means that increasing the maximum number of charges also increases the speed with which a single charge regenerates.
-Staffs of Blinking and Obstruction recharge half as quickly as other staves.
+They have a maximum number of charges and will recharge from empty to full over a set period of time -- which means that increasing the maximum number of charges also increases the speed with which a single charge regenerates.
 If you use a Scroll of Identify to identify a staff, its current and maximum charges will be permanently revealed.
 This is particularly useful for the Staff of Blinking, since its maximum distance will be illustrated while aiming the staff.
-If you zap with a staff when it has no charges, nothing will happen and you will lose that turn, but the maximum number of charges will be permanently revealed.
+If you zap with a staff when it has no charges, nothing will happen, but the maximum number of charges will be permanently revealed.

 Rings impart a magical effect on their wearer as long as they are worn.
 They impose no cost to nutrition or otherwise, but only two may be worn at the same time.